soggybag/js-react-native-q4/01-javascript/README.md

 }
 ```

 Note! in this case reduce() is iterating through objects!
-This means the initial value
+This means the initial
-must be set!
-Otherwise the initial value is the first item in the array, which is an
+value must be set!
+Otherwise the initial value is the first item in the array,
-object rather than an Number!
-The intial value is the second param to reduce().
+which is an object rather than an Number!
+The intial value is the second param
+to reduce().

+Notice the 0 at the end of the line below:

+`cart.reduce(function(acc, item) {return acc + item.qty;}, 0);`

-**Reduce the total value of the cart.** This requires you multiply the qty and price of
+**Reduce the total value of the cart.** This requires you multiply the qty and
-each item and accumulate the total.
+price of each item and accumulate the total.

 ```
 function getCartTotal() {